rojaster/tinymembench/index.md

 ```

 > The experiments aim to represent memory access speed.
 > I specified CPUs just for indexing sake.
 It would be more accurate to represent memory characteristics here for each particular case.
+Also, more experiments should have been conducted to get more stable data.

 ## Supported Archs
 - [X] macOS: x86, M1